-We have introduced techniques for teams to analyse and redesign tasks to reduce the chance of mistakes occurring.
+People, and how they interact with equipment, processes and each other, underpin any safe working environment.
+We have trained more than 5,000 people on human performance and provided techniques that help teams to analyse and redesign specific tasks to reduce the chance of mistakes occurring.